Quantum Coordination without Conditioning under Restricted Information: Quantum Implementability under Restricted Information

 The resulting joint distribution is

 By construction this equals \(P^\star(x_1,\dots,x_n)\).
 Thus \(P^\star\) is implemented by local quantum measurements on a shared separable state without granting access to \(s\). \end{proof}

-As a concrete illustration using the same two-stage example from Section~\ref{illex1}, let \(S \in \{0,1\}\) be uniform and define the target distribution via \(X_1 = S\) and \(X_2 = 1-S\).
-Applying Theorem~\ref{thm1} with the classically correlated separable state
+Theorem~\ref{thm1} shows that, under restricted information, state preparation can replace conditioning on an inaccessible latent variable.
+As a concrete illustration, apply Theorem~\ref{thm1} to the same target distribution from Section~\ref{illex1} using the classically correlated separable state

-together with the following local measurements (respecting the information constraint that \(Y_2\) is constant) implements \(P^\star\): \begin{itemize} \item Stage 1 (Alice): measure subsystem $A$ in the computational basis to obtain $X_1$. \item Stage 2 (Bob): measure subsystem $B$ in the computational basis and output the flipped result ($X_2 = 1 -$ outcome). \end{itemize} This construction uses only classically correlated (diagonal) states and requires \textit{no quantum discord}.
-Nevertheless, it exactly reproduces the target anti-correlated distribution even though Bob has no access to Alice’s outcome.
-In contrast to the discordant construction in Section~\ref{illex2}, this shows that the quantum advantage under restricted information does not require noncommuting local states — the global Born-rule readout on a consistently encoded classical label is already sufficient.
+together with the following local measurements (respecting the information constraint that \(Y_2\) is constant) implements \(P^\star\): \begin{itemize} \item Stage 1 (Alice): measure subsystem \(A\) in the computational basis to obtain \(X_1\). \item Stage 2 (Bob): measure subsystem \(B\) in the computational basis and output the flipped result (\(X_2 = 1 -\) outcome). \end{itemize} This construction uses only classically correlated (diagonal) states and requires \textit{no quantum discord}.
+It exactly reproduces the target anti-correlated distribution even though Bob has no access to Alice’s outcome or to the latent variable \(S\).

-This construction uses only classically correlated (diagonal) states and requires \textit{no quantum discord}.
-Nevertheless, it exactly reproduces the target anti-correlated distribution even though Bob has no access to Alice’s outcome.
-In contrast to the discordant construction in Section~\ref{illex2}, this shows that the quantum advantage under restricted information does not require noncommuting local states — the global Born-rule readout on a consistently encoded classical label is already sufficient.

-This establishes that quantum systems can realize latent-variable coordination without requiring agents to condition on the latent variable — a feat impossible for classical local models under the same constraints.